 How does an active civil society affect the provision of justice and the rule of law?
 Departing from institutional explanations of judicial change, my work emphasizes the societal embeddedness of judicial actors.
 I examine the micro-processes of how organized citizens matter in determining judicial outcomes, and bring activists and advocates into the picture as agenda setters and incentivizers for judicial accountability and human rights compliance.

-In my dissertation, "Tipping the Scales of Justice: The Role of Citizen Action in Strengthening the Rule of Law," I argue that organized citizen action - protests, media campaigns, meetings with state investigators and international advocates, and national and international litigation and advocacy – is the key to understanding why some cases progress within judicial systems.
-Other ongoing projects examine the impact of judicial reform on the provision of justice, and what determines whether a case is advocated for by a civil society organization.
+In my book manuscript, "Bootstrap Justice: Activists, Advocates and the Search for Mexico's Disappeared" I argue that organized citizen action - protests, media campaigns, meetings with state investigators and international advocates, and national and international litigation and advocacy – is the key to understanding why some cases of disappearances progress within judicial systems.
 This study is part of a larger research agenda of state-civil society relations, specifically how informal institutions, relationships and mobilization shape judicial and human rights outcomes.

 I teach courses related to international relations, comparative politics, social movements, human rights, Latin American politics, and research methods.